openbmc/docs/designs/emmc-storage-design.md

   similar way, so it would not be complex to implement LVM management in the code update application.

-- Partitioning: Model the full eMMC as a single device containing logical volumes, instead of fixed-size partitions.
-This provides flexibility for cases where the contents of a partition outgrow its size.
-This also means that other firmware images, such as BIOS and PSU, would be stored in volume in the single eMMC device.
+- Partitioning: After the ext4 (or vfat) partition holding the FIT, assign the remaining eMMC flash as a single physical volume containing logical volumes, instead of fixed-size partitions.
+This provides flexibility for cases where the contents of a partition outgrow a fixed size.
+This also means that other firmware images, such as BIOS and PSU, can be stored in volumes in the single eMMC device.

+  Two volumes to hold two roofs versions would be created with well known names such as A and B which would be populated during a code update, instead of creating volumes on the fly.
+This would allow U-Boot to know the name of the available rootfs volumes to boot from.

 - Initramfs: Use an initramfs, which is the default in OpenBMC, to boot the rootfs from a logical volume.
 An initramfs allows for flexibility if additional boot actions are needed, such as mounting overlays.
 It also provides a point of departure (environment) to provision and format the eMMC volume(s).
 To boot the rootfs, the initramfs would search for the desired rootfs volume to be mounted, instead of using the U-Boot environments.
-Exact details on how the volumes will be named and how the initramfs would determine which one to use are still being developed, and the proposal will be updated for review once that is done.

 - Mount points: For firmware images such as BIOS that currently reside in separate SPI NOR modules, the logical volume in the eMMC would be mounted in